soallak/ros2_acceleration_firmware_te0807/README.md

-A ROS2 package contaning accleration firmware artifcats to be used with Xilinx Kria Stack
+A ROS2 package contaning accleration firmware artifcats to be used with Xilinx Kria Stack.

+Generting `sd_card.img` using. `colcon acceleration linux vanilla --install-dir install-te0807` is not supported

 ## Artificats
 TODO
 ## Import Artificats